datasig-ac-uk/SigNova/README.md

 # Files

 First we need to accomodate the data in a pandas dataframe way that our framework can read.
-If the data is in .MS file, you have **to run `CASA_to_dataframe.py` in CASA**:
+If the data is in .MS file, you have **to run `CASA_to_dataframe.py` in CASA** The path to the .MS file and the output need to be set on `CASA_to_dataframe.py`.:
 ```
 execfile('CASA_to_dataframe.py')
 ```
-The path to the .MS file and the output needs to be set on `CASA_to_dataframe.py`.
 If the data is in the uvfits form, you can run:
 ```
 python3.10 UVfits_to_pysegments.py -f path/to/file/data.uvfits -n NameOfPickle
 ```